Hi here is some info to share with you regarding Wireless connection in Window.

 8. Make Your Server Accesible to the Internet

 Most modern home networks are behind a router these days.
-Because of this, your web server will not be visible to the internet without
+Because of this, your web server will not be visible to the internet withouta little work.
+As I don’t have every router available to test with, I can only give you general directions in this area.

 There are two ways to open your server up to the internet: a DMZ or Port Forwarding.
 The main difference you’ll notice is that with a DMZ, your server uses the